 If your neuromuscular scoliosis is causing you problems such that you are unable to work, applying for social security disability may be the right decision for you.
 Medical documentation, supporting your diagnosis will be required.
 The best documentation would include imaging showing the actual curvature to your spine, along with treatment notes from an orthopedist or neurologist documenting your physical examination.

-Step three is a bit different in the analysis.
+Is a bit different in the analysis?
 Step three considers whether your disability qualifies as one of social security’s listed impairments.
 Social security’s Listings are simply a list of conditions that are deemed so severe that they will automatically qualify you for disability benefits.
 If your condition does not meet or equal a listing you still may be found disabled based upon your functional capacity.
 But first, SSA will consider whether a Listing applies in your case.

-Suffering from neuromuscular scoliosis can pose a severe impact upon your ability to work.
+Suffering from neuromuscular scoliosis can pose a severe impact on your ability to work.
 Depending upon the severity of the curvature in your spine you may find most physical activities quite difficult to perform.
 If this is your situation, you should consider applying for these benefits as soon as possible.
-At the LaBovick Laws Group, we will handle your case on a contingency basis, from start to finish.
-Meaning, we will take care of starting your claim and will only get paid if we are able to obtain you benefits.
-Call us today at (561) 625-8400 to get your claim started!
+At the LaBovick Law Group, we will handle your case on a contingency basis, from start to finish.
+Meaning, we will take care of starting your claim and will only get paid if we are able to obtain your benefits.
+Call us today at (561) 623-3681 to get your claim started!